UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 How can we make visualizations more analytical?
  * Reduce the dimensionality of the image (slices)
  * Viewpoint from "outside the box"
- * Extremely high contrast color choices
+ * Extremely high contrast color choices (or highlight different features)

 notes:
 ask students - other ideas?
 What about animated data?